openedx/edx-platform/docs/en_us/course_authors/source/exercises_tools/problem_with_hint.rst

 .. _Drag and Drop Problem XML:

 *********************************
-Drag and Drop Problem XML
+Problem with Adaptive Hint XML
 *********************************

 ========